California Non-Resident Fishing License: 2026 Costs and Rules

 1. Eligibility: Only California residents can access free or reduced-fee licenses, including low-income senior discounts.

-2. Disabled Veteran Discounts: Reduced-fee licenses for disabled veterans and recovering service members are available, but they must be California residents.
+2. Disabled Veteran Discounts: Reduced-fee licenses for disabled veterans and recovering service members are available, but only for California residents.

 Additional Reporting Requirements for Non-Residents